JakeSteam/blog-personal/_drafts/2022-07-04-forza-horizon-5-creative-accolades.md

 #### Downloading & liking

+First, follow the account you want to bulk like livery designs on.
+This can be done by searching by gamertag for a tune / livery by them, then "Follow creator".
+This will help make the process easier, but can take a few minutes to update your "Followed players" list.

+1. In the pause menu, navigate to "Creative hub" -> "Followed players" (left stick in) -> Your target player.
+2. Select "Liveries".
+3. With the first livery selected, download (A), confirm (A), then navigate to the next livery.
+4. Repeat this process until all liveries have been downloaded.
+5. Enter your house's "Garage" tab -> "Designs & paints" -> "My designs".
+6. With the first downloaded livery selected, open it (A), "Like" it (A), delete it (X), confirm deletion (A).
+7. The next livery will be auto-selected, so just repeat step 6 until all downloaded liveries have been liked and deleted.

+Step 3 is very slow, with livery downloading often taking multiple seconds.
+Due to this delay, it can be hard to get into a rhythm of downloading, making it a quite tedious process.

+*Note: If you come across a livery for your current car during step 6, the "Like" option will move position, careful you don't misclick!*

 ### Tuning setups (tunes)

 Finally, tuning setup accolades.
 These are slightly more awkward to farm than liveries, but still very doable.